 Ready to hear your new edge in business?
 It’s customer love.
-The key is simple: Stop selling and start connecting.
+The key is simple: Stop selling and start connecting with customers.

 Going beyond the transaction is what keeps you in business.
-Only 4 percent of entrepreneurial ventures survive to see 10 years.
-I’m proud to be one of the exceptions, with 18 years behind me as a speaker, author and coach.
-Before starting out on my own, I spent years in hospitality, even working at Disney, so I have a deep appreciation for great customer service.
+According to LendingTree’s analysis of data from the Bureau of Labor Statistics, “20.8% of private sector businesses in the U.S. fail within the first year.”
+At 10 years, just over 65% of businesses fail.
+I’m proud to be one of the exceptions, with over 20 years behind me as a speaker, author and coach.
+Before starting out on my own, I spent years in hospitality, even working at the Disney Institute, so I have a deep appreciation for great customer service.
 My years as a solopreneur have only furthered my belief that relationships are the currency of professional success.

 By turning introductions into opportunities and moments into memories, you can create clients for life.

-Unforgettable experiences improve your brand story, increase customer retention and stimulate word-of-mouth marketing.
-I am convinced that this is the greatest time in history to level up your business, and I challenge you to think of your interactions as connect-the-dot experiences that confirm why someone should do business with you instead of the bland customer service encounter they might expect from one of your bigger, stronger competitors.
+Unforgettable experiences improve customers’ brand perception and increase customer retention.
+I am convinced that this is the greatest time in history to level up your business.
+I challenge you to think of your interactions as connect-the-dot experiences that entice customers to do business with you instead of experiencing the bland customer service they might expect from one of your bigger, stronger competitors.

-To understand how to truly love your customer and provide the ideal service experience for them, get to the bottom of three key questions.
+To understand how to truly connect with your customer and provide the ideal service experience for them, get to the bottom of three key questions:

 - What is the experience of your business, brand or service?

-- Are your client connections meaningful, or only money-oriented?
+- Are your client connections meaningful or money-oriented?

 - Where can you create an above-and-beyond moment?

-Once you have drilled down on the answers to these questions, you can get to work connecting with people.
-Customer love is the professional embodiment of intentional empathy, creating a positive emotional imprint and giving extra effort with no strings attached.
+Once you have drilled down on the answers to these questions, you can get to work connecting with people, creating a positive emotional imprint on your customers and giving extra effort with no strings attached.

-There are a few primary principles I learned early in my career and use in my own business to this day.
-I know they’ll help you, no matter if you’re moving real estate, working as an independent marketer or coach, or trying to find the true believers in your startup.
+There are a few principles I learned early in my career and use in my own business to this day.
+I know they’ll help you, no matter whether you’re moving real estate, working as an independent marketer or coach or trying to find the true believers in your startup.